Dorey History, Family Crest & Coats of Arms

-.
+The name Dorey was brought to England in the great wave of migration following the Norman Conquest of 1066.
+The Dorey family lived in Herefordshire.
 The family settled in Dore in that county, and it is from this location that their surname derives.

 Early Origins of the Dorey family

 The surname Dorey was first found in Herefordshire at Dore Abbey, a former Cistercian abbey in the village of Abbey Dore in the Golden Valley.
 The abbey was founded in 1147 by Robert fitzHarold of Ewyas, the Lord of Ewyas Harold, and derives it name from the River Dore, a Celtic river-name meaning "the waters."

 "This parish derives its name from its situation on the river Dore, and from an abbey of White or Cistercian monks, founded here in the reign of Stephen, by Robert, son of Harold, Lord of Ewyas, and dedicated to the Virgin Mary and St. Edmund."